 - Financially supported calcium-based diet programmes for primary school students

-This list of grants is independently assessed by the Foundation’s Research Committee, which provides recommendations to the Foundation’s Board about the most appropriate submissions to fund and to what extent.
+All research grants are independently assessed by the Foundation’s Research Committee, which provides recommendations to the Foundation’s Board about the most appropriate submissions to fund and to what extent.
 Funding can be at the level recommended by the peer reviewers or at an alternative level.
 All grants will be administered wholly by the Foundation.

-The submissions date for 2016 has now closed, however if you wish to be considered for the 2017 round of funding, please contact [email protected] or contact the office on (08) 8231 7884.
+The submissions date for 2019 has now closed, however if you wish to be considered for the 2020 round of funding, please contact email@example.com.

 Current Research Projects